mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 | publicKey | 0..1 | BinaryString32 | The public key to be used in checking the signature.
 Only required if the public key has not already been registered. |
 | signature | 1 | BinaryString32 | The signature to be checked against the public key. |

-##### 3.2.1.24 ilpCondition
-The ilpCondition type used in these definitions is as defined in [Section 7.3.17](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#7317-ilpcondition) of Ref.
-1 above.
-##### 3.2.1.25 Integer
-The Integer type used in these definitions is as defined in [Section 7.2.5](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#725-integer) of Ref.
-1 above.
 ##### 3.2.1.26 Money
 The Money type used in these definitions is a defined in [Section 7.4.10](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#7410-money) of Ref.
 1 above.
 ##### 3.2.1.27 Note